xbeat/Machine-Learning/README.md

 Feature scaling is crucial when dealing with datasets containing outliers.
 This presentation explores various techniques to scale features effectively, focusing on methods that are resistant to extreme values.

+## 3 Approaches to Concurrency in Python

+Introduction to Concurrency in Python

+Concurrency in Python allows multiple tasks to run seemingly simultaneously, improving performance and efficiency.
+This slideshow explores three main approaches to concurrency in Python: Threading, Multiprocessing, and Asyncio.
+Each method has its strengths and is suited for different types of tasks.

 ## Adversarial Attacks on Machine Learning Models in Python

 Introduction to Adversarial Attacks on Machine Learning Models